search ]

 Google Search Console is a free tool that allows you to track your website’s performance in Google search results.
 It provides information about issues you need to address to improve your ranking and SEO.

 As you know, monitoring your website’s performance is important and crucial.
 Precise analysis of the site enables you to learn and understand if your optimization efforts are working.
+It can additionally help you pinpoint technical problems with your site’s content and aids in shaping your marketing and advertising efforts.

 Considering that using Google’s search console can be daunting for new website owners and those at the beginning of their journey, and as I have received several requests from regular visitors to my blog, I have decided to write a comprehensive guide that describes the reports and information that Google Search Console provides in a straightforward manner, even for those who have never seen this tool before.